 Criminal law can cover small items like your grass is too long or a parking ticket all the way up to serious crimes like rape and murder.
 The less serious crimes like speeding, shoplifting, public intoxication, minor drug offenses, and some DUIs are heard in the Justice Courts.
 More serious crimes like repeated drug cases, DUIs, thefts, domestic violence can be heard in the District Court.
 While a first or second offense for drugs, DUIs, theft, domestic violence, and others may start off in Justice Courts, with repeated offenses the possible penalties increase and so the jurisdiction may move to the District Courts.
 Violent crimes, sex crimes, drug distribution, high-value thefts, using a gun in a crime, crimes that involve planning tend to be felonies and are also handled in the District Courts.
 We also have Federal Courts that hear certain types of crimes or crimes that happen in a certain jurisdiction or on Federal Lands.

-Whether you believe the crime is serious or not, the type of court it is in, whether you think you are guilty or not, you should talk to a lawyer before going to court and always before entering a guilty plea.
+Whether you believe the crime is serious or not, the type of court it is in, whether you think you are guilty or not, you should talk to a Salt Lake City criminal defense lawyer before going to court and always before entering a guilty plea.
 Many criminal law attorneys offer a free consultation to help get you started.
 An attorney’s job is not limited to just getting people off for crimes they have or have not committed but much more.
 Attorneys guide you through the system so you understand what is happening.
 Attorneys review the evidence to make sure the government has enough evidence to actually prove the case against you.
 Attorneys negotiate charges, various terms, sentences and penalties with the prosecutors.
 Attorneys argue your side to the prosecutor, judge or jury.
 The law has rules set about how to handle each of these situations.
 You hire an attorney because they know these rules and how to get the best result for you based on the facts of your case.
 Your attorney should spend as much time as needed to make sure

 you understand what is happening, what you are charged with and what is continuing to happen throughout your case.